-So, when these cells are moving through human bodies; let us think of a challenging problem of like how to understand cancer progression.
-So, one of the little stages of cancer progression comes when a cancer cell from its origin moves to a distant location within the human body cutting across are removed, not cutting across moving across the blood vessels.
-So, when it moves across the blood vessels it has to also move through micro capillaries.
-And there is a tremendous resistance that comes from fluid dynamics considerations for moving against moving of cells through micro capillaries.
-Despite that cancer cells are able to survive under that stressful condition, where normal cells are not able to survive.
+So, when these cells are moving through human bodies, let us say, let us think of a challenging problem of like how to understand cancer progression.
+So, one of the lethal stages of cancer progression comes when a cancer cell from its origin moves to a distant location within the human body cutting, I mean not cutting across moving across the blood vessels.
+So, when its moves across the blood vessels, it has to also move through micro capillaries.

-So, can fluid dynamics give an answer to this question; that why cancer cells can survive effectively in a micro fluidic confinement, where the normal cells are not able to do.
-So, there are several possible answers.
-And some of the answers, I am not going in to the answer; this is not a research presentation.
-So, I am not going in to the answer to this question or possible answer to this question.
+And there is a tremendous resistance that comes from fluid dynamic considerations for moving against moving of cells through micro capillaries, despite that cancer cells are able to survive under that stressful condition where normal cells are not able to survive.
+So, can fluid dynamics give an answer to this question that why cancer cells can survive effectively in a micro-fluidic confinement, where the normal cells are not able to do.

+So, there are several possible answers and some of the answers I am not going into the answer, this is not research presentation.
+So, I am not going into the answer to this question or possible answer to this question.
 I am just giving you some clues where fluid dynamics find this relevance in this application.

-So, the cell membrane if you look in to the cell, the cell membrane in its composition is somewhat fluidic in nature.
+So, the cell membrane if you look into the cell, the cell membrane in its composition is somewhat fluidic in nature.

 So, the fluidity of the cell membrane has something to do with the malleability of the cell.
-And the manner in which a cell membrane can control its fluidity based on that it depends on whether a cell can adopt or adjust its shape effectively to withstand a stressful condition.
-And a cancer cell possibly does it in a much more better way than a normal cell.
+And the manner in which a cell membrane can control its fluidity based on that it depends on whether a cell membrane, whether a cell can adopt or adjust its shape effectively to withstand a stressful condition.
+And a cancer cell possibly does it in a much more better way than a normal cell, so that is how a cancer cells survives in a stressful condition.

-So, that is how a cancer cell survives in a stressful condition.
-And it is a very important and interesting area of research, because if one understands the proper fluid dynamic mechanism that goes in a run around the cancer cell which controls the adaptation of cancer cell then possibly newer and newer drugs can be discovered that can inhibit the survival capacity of cancer cells in a stressful environment.
+And it is a very important and interesting area of research, because if one understands the proper fluid dynamic mechanism that goes in and around the cancer cell which controls the adaptation of cancer cell, then possibly newer and newer drugs can be discovered that can inhibit the survival capacity of cancer cells in a stressful environment.

-Coming from a biological example; I will give you another example which just illustrates that fluid dynamics can be multi physics.
-So, multi physics means that you just do not require only fluid physics, only flow physics.
-The flow physics maybe we need to be combined with electricity, electro hydrodynamics, magneto hydrodynamics that is electrical sciences or electromagnetic theory or sometimes optics.
-So, this is called as multi physics, where physics from multiple disciplines need to be converts together to solve a fluid dynamics problem.
+Coming from a biological example, I will give you another example which just illustrates that fluid dynamics can be multi physics.
+So, multi physics means that you just do not require only fluid physics or only flow physics, the flow physics may be may need to be combined with electricity, electro hydrodynamics, magneto hydrodynamics that is electrical sciences or electromagnetic theory or sometimes optics.
+So, this is called as multi physics, where physics from multiple disciplines need to be converse together to solve a fluid dynamics problem.